-The registers in the ADT7483A are eight bits wide.
-These registers are used to store the results of remote and local temperature measurements, and high and low temperature limits, and to configure and control the device.
-A description of these registers is provided in this section.
+The registers in the ADT7481 are eight bits wide.
+These registers are used to store the results of remote and local temperature measurements, high and low temperature limits, and to configure and control the device.
+A description of these registers follows.